slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *"I have never met a man so ignorant that I couldn't learn anything from him."
+-- Galileo Galilei*
 - the less people know, the more stubbornly they know it -- osho
 > *"Hundreds of billions of dollars are spens every year to control the public mind."
 -- Noam Chomsky*